mpcmarques/cf-dangerzone/README.md

 ## 🔄 Zone Persistence

 - Zones are **temporary and reset** when the resource stops or restarts.
-- Use external database support or file writing if persistence is needed across restarts.
 ---

 ## ⚠️ Important Notes

-- Make sure all officers have the correct job roles defined in QBCore (`police`).
+- Make sure all officers have the correct job roles defined in QBCore / Qbox (`police`).
 - Zones are keyed either by **citizen ID** or **custom names**, depending on the command used.

 ---